Cyprus Pink Slip: Temporary Residence Permit Guide

 How to obtain a Cyprus Pink Slip

-3. Rent or buy accommodation for at least one year, and have the rental agreement certified by the Muhtar and stamped at the tax office.
+- Rent or buy accommodation, and have the rental agreement certified by the Muhtar, the local community leader who certifies documents, and stamped at the tax office.
+A host declaration works in its place if you are staying with someone.

-6. Obtain health insurance certificate and complete the medical exams in Cyprus.
+- Obtain a health insurance certificate and complete the medical exams in Cyprus.

-8. Attend the Immigration Unit appointment in person to submit the application, pay €70 application fee and €70 registration, and give biometrics.
+- Attend the appointment in person to submit the application, pay €70 application fee and €70 registration, and give biometrics.

 Pink Slip requirements